dotnet/core-setup/Documentation/design-docs/IJW-activation.md

    * If a CLR is **not** active with the process, an attempt will be made to create a satisfying CLR instance.
    * Failure to create an instance will result in activation failure.
 3) A request to the CLR will be made to load the assembly from memory and get the entry-point.
-   * The ability to load an assembly from memory will require exposing a new function that can be called from `hostfxr`, as well as a new API in `System.Private.CoreLib` on a new class in `System.Runtime.InteropServices`:
+   * The ability to load an assembly from memory will require exposing a new function that can be called from `hostfxr`, as well as a new API in `System.Private.CoreLib` on a new class in `Internal.Runtime.InteropServices`:

    ```csharp
    public static class InMemoryAssemblyLoader